Clifford the Big Red Dog (film): Release

 Clifford the Big Red Dog was simultaneously released in theaters in Dolby Cinema and streaming on Paramount+ on November 10, 2021, in the United States.
 It was initially scheduled to have its world premiere at the 2021 Toronto International Film Festival in September, followed by a theatrical release on September 17 by Paramount Pictures, but the festival premiere was cancelled and the studio removed the film from its release schedule due to the rise of the Delta variant of COVID-19.
 It was originally scheduled to be released November 13, 2020, before being delayed to November 5, 2021 due to the COVID-19 pandemic.
-Prior to that, Universal Pictures initially slated the then-unproduced film for April 8, 2016 and then pushed back to December 31, 2016.
+Prior to that, Universal Pictures initially slated the then-unproduced film for April 8, 2016, and then pushed back to December 31, 2016.
 The film had a surprise unannounced screening on August 26, 2021, during the 2021 CinemaCon event in Los Angeles.
 The film was then released in the UK on December 10, 2021, by Entertainment One.
-The film was also dedicated to Richard Robinson, the former CEO of Scholastic Corporation, who passed away on June 5, 2021.
+The film was also dedicated to Richard Robinson, the former CEO of Scholastic Corporation, who died on June 5, 2021.